cran/ggpmisc/README.md

 `scale_shape_outcome()` and functions `outome2factor()`,
 `threshold2factor()`, `xy_outcomes2factor()` and
-`xy_thresholds2factor()` used together make it easy to map ternary numeric outputs and logical binary outcomes to colour, fill and shape aesthetics.
+`xy_thresholds2factor()` used together make it easy to map ternary numeric outputs and logical binary outcomes to color, fill and shape aesthetics.
 Default arguments are suitable for volcano, quadrant and other plots as used for genomics, metabolomics and similar data.